 Say hello to the best cookie I’ve ever had.
 I’m a huge fan of the Levain Bakery cookie trend going on right now on Instagram.
-A backstory for those who don’t know: Levain Bakery is a wonderful bakery in New York that has become widely known for their 6 ounce walnut chocolate chip cookie.
+A backstory for those who don’t know: Levain Bakery is a wonderful bakery in New York that has become widely known for their 6-ounce walnut chocolate chip cookie.
 It’s crunchy on the outside with a thick and gooey center.
 And when I say thick, I mean it.
 Like a full inch tall.
 It is a large and in charge cookie.

 So tons of people have been instagramming Levain cookies recently, leaving all the rest of us drooling at their good fortune (or good eats, I should say).
-But being me and loving cookies as I do, I could not pass up the opportunity to share a take on the Levain Bakery cookie on Broma Bakery.
+But being me and loving cookies as I do, I could not pass up the opportunity to share my take on the Levain Bakery cookie recipe on Broma Bakery.
 Because who doesn’t love a mile high cookie overflowing with chocolate chips and with a perfectly gooey center?

 Well I guess the answer is my grandfather.
 It went like this:

 Making these copycat cookies for my grandpa

 He was visiting us over the holidays.
 Rebe and I made mason jars of cookie and brownie mixes for our family for Christmas, and he got an oatmeal raisin chocolate chip cookie mix.
 My dad thought it would be a good idea to bake the cookies with my grandfather, so one day after Christmas Rebe and I went over to the house to bake.

 Me: Granddad, do you want to bake with us?

 Granddad: Do I want to bake with you?